Image by espartgraphic

 In running a successful business, you typically need the services of three professionals — a good tax accountant or CPA, insurance agent and an attorney.
 Know that talent and skill levels are crucial for your success.

-As I wrote in the Checklist – 10 Legal Basics for New Entrepreneurs, research lawyers thoroughly before making your selection.
+As I wrote in the Checklist – 10 Legal Basics for New Entrepreneurs, carefully research lawyers thoroughly before deciding.

-As for hiring the right attorney, anticipate your possible reasons for hiring one.
-That includes matters from legally binding agreements to protecting yourself from customer or employee allegations and behavior.
+As for obtaining the right counsel, analyze your possible reasons for hiring a lawyer.
+That includes matters from legally binding agreements to protecting yourself from customer or employee allegations and misbehavior.

 Keep in mind these 10 tips: